 ECE Providers’ Reactions to Treasury’s Advice

 Clare Wells, chief executive of NZ Kindergartens refers to a valid argument for providing universal funding as a non-stigmatising way to get children and families needing support to engage with ECE services.
 In a NZ Kindergartens press release she says, “Our current system is a universal model with funding going to ECE services.
 In addition to that, extra funding goes to support particular communities including low socio-economic communities.”

-Maria Johnson, president of an employers' lobby group (the Early Childhood Council: ECC) gives a business-profit response to Treasury’s advice to target ECE support.
-In a press release on behalf of the ECC’s executive officer and membership she says the ECC does not support access for low-income children being at the cost of less government funding for centres with children from more affluent families.
+Maria Johnson, president of a the business lobby group (the Early Childhood Council: ECC) gives a business-profit response to Treasury’s advice to target ECE support.
+In a press she says the ECC does not support access for low-income children being at the cost of less government funding for centres with children from more affluent families.
 She says centres will respond by lifting charges to parents as well as by reducing their numbers of qualified staff, increasing the number of children they have per staff and cutting back on educational programmes and building maintenance.
-Maria operates 4 private preschools in Wellington and charges parents up to $310 a week for 8.30am to 3.30pm childcare, with additional stationary and enrolment charges.
+Ms Johnson owns 4 private preschools in Wellington and charges parents up to $310 a week for 8.30am to 3.30pm childcare, with additional stationary and enrolment charges.